elorback/draganddrop/frontend/README.md

-for this project cd into the fronend folder and take these steps:
+# cd into frontend folder and install these dependencies:

 install these dependencies: